afritzler/bento-box/README.md

 ## Configure Seed, CloudProfile, etc.

-The setup is finished up by registering Minikube as our seed, deploying the Kubevirt cloudprofile and put the secrets in place.
+(Only for Minikube) The setup is finished up by registering Minikube as our seed, deploying the Kubevirt cloudprofile and put the secrets in place.
 Since we can't use the Minikube `kubeconfig` which is located under `~/.kube/config` (please don't use merged kubeconfigs here) - we need to convert it the corresponding format.

 ```bash
 ./convertkubeconfig.sh